h01ger/piuparts/README.txt

  python modules if they are not installed in their default location in /usr.

-* "prefix" (global) sets the prefix of the piuparts installation, e.g. for finding $prefix/share/piuparts/ .

 * "urlbase" (global) is the base url of the webserver serving this piuparts instance.
 Used to provide links to logfiles in email reports.